Gut Protector

 Vitamin B12 also known as cobalamin, is a water-soluble vitamin that is involved as a cofactor in the metabolism of every cell in the human body.
 In particular, it is involved in the synthesis of DNA and its regulation, as well as in the synthesis of fatty acids and energy production.

-Independently of the diet, there are many reasons that can lead to a vitamin B12 deficiency.
+Independently of diet, there are many causes of vitamin B12 deficiency.
 This type of deficiency can go unnoticed for years because the symptoms are not always noticeable.
-However, care must be taken because in the long term this can lead to a major disturbance of the intestinal ecosystem and the body will no longer be able to absorb nutrients properly during digestion.
+However, care must be taken because in the long term this can lead to a major disturbance of the intestinal ecosystem, and the body will no longer be able to absorb nutrients properly during digestion.
 People suffering from this type of symptom often rush to eat without realizing that their behavior is due to a vitamin B12 deficiency.

 BIOTIN